ZacharyGeurts/AMOURANTHRTX/README.md

 Currently compiles and reaches render loop.
 Much more work needed yet.
+Note: Shaders still need to configure with StoneKey for security.
 I work fast but slow.
 Rather than see something I would rather ensure the HDR, tonemap, triple buffering, etc.
 The goal is a fast as pink photons SDL3 RTX engine that is ready for you, the developer.
 Logging is extensive with trace, debug, info, etc.